 Evidence of Jesus’s Greatest Miracle

 Historians recognize that a persecutor of the church, Saul of Tarsus, experienced an appearance of Jesus resurrected and he converted to the faith (1 Cor 15:3–8).
 Likewise, historians admit that Jesus’s brothers disbelieved, and they came to believe and became preachers by experiencing Jesus’s resurrection (1 Cor 9:5; Gal 1:18–19).
-Jesus’s resurrection has the best explanative power to account for all of these facts.
+Jesus’s resurrection has the greatest explanative power to account for all of these facts.

 Evidences of Jesus’s Miracles